stabilityprotocol/docs/docs/developers/ATM/token_gating.md

 ### Transaction Execution and Conversion

 Once a validator that supports the user’s fee token is producing a block, the transaction can be executed.
-Stability’s runtime still uses the EVM to execute transactions, but because there is no native currency, the gas price fields are handled differently.
-In fact, on Stability, transaction gas price and priority fee are effectively set to zero at the protocol level​.
+STABILITY’s runtime still uses the EVM to execute transactions, but because there is no native currency, the gas price fields are handled differently.
+In fact, on STABILITY, transaction gas price and priority fee are effectively set to zero at the protocol level​.

 This zero gas price is possible because the network doesn’t charge any native coin during execution.
 Instead, after the transaction runs, the protocol calculates the fee in the user’s chosen token using a conversion rate.
 Each validator has an associated `Conversion Rate Manager` contract which determines how to convert the abstract gas usage into an ERC-20 token amount​.
 The validator sets the address of its conversion contract via `ValidatorFeeTokenSelector.updateConversionRateController(address controller)​`.
 This is typically set to a default contract used by all validators, unless a validator chooses a custom strategy.
 The conversion manager implements `getConversionRate(address sender, address validator, address token) returns (uint256, uint256)​`, and is called by the runtime for each transaction to fetch the conversion rate.
 The conversion rate is a factor that translates the network’s internal gas units into actual token amount.
 In simpler terms, it’s akin to a price or exchange rate for the fee token, where a each individual sets their own conversion rate.